 Written with lyrical sparseness, hilarity mixed with sadness, the story of Bennett’s struggle becomes both a beautifully rendered portrait of the emotional life of a scientist and a resonant tale of the disillusionment that haunts us all.

 Alan Lightman is the author of six novels, including Einstein’s Dreams, which was an international bestseller, and The Diagnosis, which was a finalist for the National Book Award.
-He is also the author of three collections of essays and several books… More about Alan Lightman
+He is also the author of three collections of essays and several books on science….
+More about Alan Lightman

 Published by Pantheon Mar 23, 2011| 224 Pages| ISBN 9780307788634